Herman Bundesen: Second tenure as Chicago City Health Commissioner and tenure as President of the Chicago Board of Health

 In 1936, he ran for the Democratic nomination for governor of Illinois, challenging incumbent governor Henry Horner.
 Bundesen's campaign was supported by the Chicago Democratic political machine, which was seeking to unseat Horner after Horner vetoed a bill supported by political bosses such as Mayor Edward J. Kelly that would have allowed bookmakers to operate legally.
 Kelly calculated that Bundesen's name recognition from his popular baby books could carry him to victory.
 During the campaign, Horner did not refer to Bundesen by name, and only referred to him as "Kelly's stooge".
 Horner distributed a rival "baby book" during the campaign.
 Bundesen, ultimately, was not taken by many as a serious candidate by many, in part due to his unorthodox campaigning style.
 He would, on the campaign trail across the state, don a monocle and spats while pulling stunts like pounding on his own abdomen in an effort to show his physical fitness.
 While Bundesen did win Cook County, Horner's support in the rest of the state was enough to carry him to a sizable victory.

 After losing the Democratic primary for governor, Bundesen returned to his job as the chief health official of Chicago.
 He continued serving as President of the Chicago Board of Health until his death, and continued to serve as Health Commissioner of Chicago until only months earlier (being succeeded in that position by Samuel L. Andelman in April 1960).
 Over the years, Bundesen would be regularly speculated as a potential mayoral candidate.

 By 1937, his efforts had made Chicago set new record lows for infant mortality rates in a large American city.
 Also in 1937, Bundesen participated in an experimental treatment for a critically ill infant girl.
 Sulfanilamide was injected into his bloodstream, given time to produce antibodies, and then his blood was injected into the baby, a treatment that ultimately saved her life.

 In the autumn of 1937, Chicago was hit by a polio outbreak.
 After Bundesen consulted with mayor Edward Joseph Kelly, he and the Chicago Board of Health ordered that schools remain closed.
 This threatened to delay the start of the school year.
 However, superintendent of Chicago Public Schools William Johnson and deputy superintendent Minnie Fallon implemented a revolutionary program that provided distance learning to elementary school students through radio broadcasts.

 Bundesen supported Jonas Salk's efforts to eradicate polio.
 In 1955, Chicago became one of the earliest cities in the United States to introduce Salk's polio vaccine.
 Bundesen campaigned for total inoculation of all youth.

 Bundesen garnered strong repute within his field.
-He served as president of the American Public Health Association, and as a senior surgeon with the United States Public Health Service.
+He served as a senior surgeon with the United States Public Health Service.

 Personal life

-In 1909, Bundesen married Rega Russell, who adopted the name Rega Russell Bundesen after wedding him.
+In 1909, Bundesen married Rega Russell, who adopted the name Rega Russell Bundesen after their wedding.
 They had six children.